rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 ### Truncation

-Indicate hidden links using an ellipsis
+Indicate hidden links using an ellipsis.

 <cdr-img class="cdr-doc-article-img" alt="breadcrumbs truncated with ellipsis" :src="$withBase(`/breadcrumb/Spec__Breadcrumb_Truncated_16-2.png`)" />

 // new image
 https://drive.google.com/file/d/13g-wlUn21ZyFCL5kCH3atBMm1bLUPhBh/view?usp=sharing

-Truncate breadcrumbs left to right to show the final two links in the trail, so that at least the parent and grandparent are always visible
+Truncate breadcrumbs left to right to show the final two links in the trail, so that at least the parent and grandparent are always visible.

 <do-dont :examples="$page.frontmatter.truncation" />